 Hole 1246A was drilled to a depth of 180 mbsf without coring to obtain the initial LWD data for this site.
-In Hole 1246B, we obtained 16 APC cores, sampling to a depth of 136.7 mbsf with 99% recovery (Table T2).
-The APCT tool was run five times; no other special tools were deployed (Table T4).
-These cores were sampled for headspace and void gas analyses, chemical analysis of IW (two per core), basic physical property measurements, biostratigraphic analysis, and lithostratigraphic description.
+In Hole 1246B, we obtained 16 APC cores, sampling to a depth of 136.7 mbsf with 99% recovery.
+The APCT was run five times; no other special tools were deployed.
+These cores were sampled for headspace and void gas analyses, chemical analysis of interstitial water (two per core), basic physical property measurements, biostratigraphic analysis, and lithostratigraphic description.

-The precruise 3-D seismic reflection site survey and the LWD data obtained in Hole 1246A were used to guide the sampling and analysis strategy at this site.
-As mentioned above, the seismic data define the link between Sites 1244 and 1246 and suggest approximate depths to Horizons B and B' and the BSR of ~60, 100, and 114 mbsf, respectively (Table T1).
-The LWD data were processed and available for interpretation 3 weeks prior to coring.
+The precruise 3-D seismic reflection site survey and the LWD data obtained in Hole 1246A provided a roadmap that was used to guide the sampling and analysis strategy at this site.
+As mentioned above, the seismic data define the link between Sites 1244 and 1246 and suggest approximate depths to Horizons B and B' and the BSR of ~60, 100, and 114 mbsf, respectively.
+The LWD data were processed and available for interpretation for 3 weeks prior to coring.
 These logs provided a first look at the probable distribution of hydrate within the GHSZ.
-Based on Archie's Relation between electrical resistivity and porosity, we infer that hydrate should be present intermittently between 53 and 109 mbsf (Fig. F13).
+Based on the Archie's Law relationships between electrical resistivity and porosity, LWD data suggest that hydrate should be present intermittently between 53 and 109 mbsf (Fig. F13).
 The LWD data also indicate that Horizon B is characterized by relatively high density and resistivity, as was found at Site 1244.
-Unlike at Site 1244, no prominent low density anomaly is found associated with Horizon B' at Site 1246.
+Unlike Site 1244, no prominent low-density anomaly is found associated with Horizon B' at Site 1246.

-The IR camera was used to rapidly identify gas hydrate through the core liner, to investigate the distribution and texture of hydrate in the cores, and to visualize the process of dissociation.
-Temperature anomalies in the IR thermal images suggest the intermittent presence of hydrate from ~15 to 117 mbsf (Fig. F13), a somewhat more extensive depth range than is indicated by other hydrate proxies.
+Use of the IR camera continued both to rapidly identify gas hydrate through the core liner and to investigate the distribution and texture of hydrate in the cores and visualize the process of dissociation.
+Temperature anomalies in the IR thermal images suggest the intermittent presence of hydrate from ~15 to 117 mbsf (Fig. F13), a somewhat more extensive depth range than is indicated by other hydrate proxies (see discussion of interstitial waters and LWD).
 In addition, several of the IR thermal anomalies are correlated with changes in the lithologic and physical properties of the sediments and with anomalies in chemistry of the pore waters.
-These changes are, in turn, correlated with seismic Horizon B. Whole rounds of core containing particularly strong IR temperature anomalies, and therefore suspected of containing gas hydrate veins or nodules, were recovered from 66.5, 96.6, and 105.0 mbsf and preserved in liquid nitrogen for detailed shore-based studies.
+These changes are in turn correlated with seismic Horizon B. Whole rounds of core containing particularly strong IR temperature anomalies, and therefore suspected of containing gas hydrate veins or nodules, were recovered from 66.5, 96.6, and 105.0 mbsf and preserved in liquid nitrogen for detailed shore-based studies.
 A gas hydrate sample recovered from 109.5 mbsf was divided into two pieces; one piece was allowed to dissociate on board for chemical analysis (discussed below), and the other was preserved.